-This method is based on the method described by Shipchandler et al. (1) and has been validated and compared to an HPLC assay with internal standardization (8).
+This method is based on the method described by Shipchandler et al. (1) and Pernet et al. (2) and has been validated and compared to an HPLC assay with internal standardization (6).
 The method is run exactly as stipulated by the manufacturer; CDC has introduced no modifications.